-The transcripts of these discussions are invaluable as documents for researchers, historians, artists, as well as members of the public interested in the history and significance of Bitef.
-Since the beginning of the Cold War, when this festival was the only point for the theatrical meeting of East and West, and Meeting the Authors was an opportunity for the most important theatre artist to exchange their opinions and experiences, the program has changed its name and form several times, keeping up with the spirit of the times and trends on the global performance art stage.
-Known under the names - Meeting the Creators, Meeting the Audience, Thematic Meetings with the Audience, and finally, Meetings with the Authors - this program did not change its essence; it was and remains a space for organizing impressions after watching the shows, but also a space where the audience can ask the authors questions or comment their work.
+Ever since the Cold War and the times when this festival was the only theatrical meeting point of East and West, and Meeting the Authors an opportunity for the most important theatre artist to exchange their opinions and experiences, the program has changed its name and form several times, keeping up with the spirit of times and trends on the global performing arts scene.
+Known as - Meeting the Creators, Meeting the Audience, Thematic Meetings with the Audience, and finally, Meetings the Authors - this program never changed its essence; it has always offered the audience an opportunity to put their impressions in order after the performances, as well as to pose questions to the authors or to comment on their work.

-The talks with foreign guest will be held in English, and with authors from Serbia and countries in the region - in the local language, with interpretation provided for foreign guests.
+The talks with guests from abroad will be held in English, while the discussions with authors from Serbia and the countries from the region will be in local languages, with interpretation provided for foreign guests.